Easy Tomato Basil Pasta Sauce

 - 1 tablespoon extra virgin olive oil

-- ¼ cup yellow onion peeled and minced
+- ¼ cup yellow onion peeled and diced

 - 2 garlic cloves peeled and crushed